-Rohan has been managing and curating biological collections at the University of Melbourne since 2013.
-Starting as curator of the Harry Brookes Allen Museum in 2018, he has overseen the museum through a high-impact construction project taking place on the museum’s doorstep and the ongoing effects of a global pandemic.
-Prior to his current role, Rohan was the collection manager of the Tiegs Zoology Museum.
-Rohan has written about museums for Pursuit, INSITE magazine, and University of Melbourne Collections magazine, and he is a regular guest on David Astle's Evenings program on ABC Radio Melbourne.
-You can find him on Twitter @zoologyrohan.
+Rohan has been managing and curating biological museum collections at the University of Melbourne since 2013.
+Starting as curator of the Harry Brookes Allen Museum in 2018, he has made the collections accessible online, expanded the scope of the museum’s involvement in undergraduate teaching, and has reconstructed the museum’s animal anatomy collection.
+Prior to his current role, Rohan was collection manager of the Tiegs Zoology Museum (2013-2018).
+He has written about museums for Pursuit, INSITE magazine, and University of Melbourne Collections magazine, and is a regular guest on David Astle's Evenings program on ABC Radio Melbourne.

 The foundation of the anatomy and pathology collections dates to 1859, when the University Council proposed the establishment of a museum of ‘anatomical, pathological, physiological and botanical’ specimens.